Claus1/unigui/README.md

        Edit('Working folder','run_folder')
    ], result_table)
 ```
-If some elements are enumerated inside an array, Unigui will display them on a line, otherwise everyone will be displayed on a new own line(s).
+If some elements are enumerated inside an array, Unigui will display them on a line one after another, otherwise everyone will be displayed on a new own line(s).

 Using a shared block in some screen:
 ```